What is a will?

-If you get married, get divorced or have or adopt a child after the execution of your will, certain provisions of your will may be modified–or even revoked–by law.
-You should always review your will in the event of marriage, divorce, or the birth or adoption of a child.
+If you marry, divorce or have or adopt a child after the execution of your will, the law may intervene to revoke or modify certain provisions of your will.
+You should therefore always review your will in the event of marriage, divorce, or the birth or adoption of a child.

 Can my will be changed or revoked?

 Your will does not take effect until you die and the probate court admits your will to probate.
-As long as you remain competent to execute a will, you may change your will at any time before your death.
-A will is changed either by executing a written document called a codicil, which makes changes to an existing will, or by executing a new will.
-(A codicil must be executed according to the same rules that apply to wills.)
-You do not need to give any notice to your beneficiaries if you change your will, and your beneficiaries do not need to approve any change to your will.
+As long as you remain competent to execute a will, you may change your will any time before your death.
+You can change a will either by executing a written document called a codicil, which makes changes to an existing will, or by executing a new will (You must execute a codicil according to the same rules that apply to wills.)
+You do not need to give any notice to your beneficiaries if you change your will.
+Importantly, your beneficiaries do not need to approve any change to your will.
 You may revoke your will at any time before your death.
 The best way to revoke a will is to execute a new will.

 Who should write my will?

-Writing a will involves making decisions requiring professional judgment that can be obtained only by years of study, training and experience.
+Writing a will involves making decisions which require professional judgment obtainable only by years of study, training and experience.
 In addition, the laws governing wills and probate are always changing.
 You should not write your own will or use a form or computer software purchased from an office supply store or online retailer.
 A do-it-yourself will may leave your estate and your beneficiaries in worse shape than if you died without a will.
 A practicing attorney with experience in drafting wills can provide the best advice to you about the distribution of your estate and draft a will that is best for your individual situation and intentions.